One Day in a City Itinerary: One Day in Rome

 Despite being a huge metropolis, Rome is still quintessential Italy and made for relaxing and enjoying the best things in life.
-Such as eating.
+Such as drinking cappuccinos and eating mouthwatering food.
 After the Colosseum you’ll no doubt be starving, but don’t eat by the Colosseum.
 Unfortunately, bad Italian does exist in Rome and it’s often found near the main tourist sites.
 Instead head to the Trastevere neighborhood of Rome and eat at one of the areas many low-key restaurants that serve up home-made classics like Italian thin-crust pizza and gnocchi.
 Pizzera Ivo and Sette Oche are popular options.

 After eating, head to the Spanish Steps, a perfect place to sit while enjoying a cup of gelato for dessert or letting you meal digest.
 After you’ve gotten your fix of people watching on the steps and enjoying the luxurious Piazza di Spagna square at the base of the steps that is bordered with top restaurants and designer fashion stores, head down the back streets of the area to the Trevi Fountain (and when leaving the Spanish Steps, you’ll pass quite possibly the nicest McDonald’s in the world – I don’t often recommend going to McDonald’s while on vacation, but this one is worth a walk through – and possibly a gelato purchase from the fast food restaurant’s own gelato stand).
 After about a 15 minute walk, you’ll arrive at the Trevi Fountain, a huge baroque fountain stretching across the square.
 Legend has it that if you toss a coin over your shoulder into the fountain, you’ll return to Rome someday.